MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/set-default-browser.md

 4.  `Start-Process Dism.exe -PassThru "/Online /Export-DefaultAppAssociations:$SettingsPath\AppAssoc.xml"`

 These steps try and create the default associations file in the SYSVOL folder of the domain controller.
-You can also just execute step 1d and paste the results to a network share accessible by all computers in the domain.

 ### Add or edit the default associations file

-1. Notepad "$SettingsPath\AppAssoc.xml"
+1. `Notepad "$SettingsPath\AppAssoc.xml"`

 2. Edit the following entries (.htm, .html, http, https), and remove other entries if they're not needed.